Easy read is not just for people with learning disabilities. It is also useful for anyone who wants to find important information quickly.

 - What standards you have a right to expect in a care home (Care Quality Commission)

-- What do do if hate or harassment is happening to you in Barnsley (Barnsley Council)
+- What to do if hate or harassment is happening to you in Barnsley (Barnsley Council)

-- What is Safeguarding, about how you should and should not be treated (Change)
+- Keeping safe from abuse - about how you should and should not be treated (Leeds Safeguarding Adults Board)

 - How to use a mobile phone and about free services for disabled people (Ofcom)